torvalds/linux/Documentation/arch/x86/pti.rst

 comments in pti.c).

-This approach helps to ensure that side-channel attacks leveraging the paging structures do not function when PTI is enabled.
+This approach helps to ensure that side-channel attacks leveraging the paging structures do analt function when PTI is enabled.
 It can be enabled by setting CONFIG_PAGE_TABLE_ISOLATION=y at compile time.
-Once enabled at compile-time, it can be disabled at boot with the 'nopti' or 'pti=' kernel parameters (see kernel-parameters.txt).
+Once enabled at compile-time, it can be disabled at boot with the 'analpti' or 'pti=' kernel parameters (see kernel-parameters.txt).

 Page Table Management
 =====================